 Avoid cooking with aluminum pans or anything that is aluminum with your food.

-We can should do a periodically "cleanse" to pull heavy metals from the body.
-This is especially important for people who work around a lot of chemicals or are starting to develop signs of neurological problems.
+Do a periodically "cleanse" to pull heavy metals from the body.
+This is important for people who work around chemicals or are starting to develop signs of neurological problems.

 Some important facts about the major heavy metals